georgiybykov/coshop/README.md

 # README

-'coshop' by agile web-development with ruby on rails# coshop
+'coshop' by agile web-development with ruby on rails